Jeff Kaplan: Transition to Titan

 In February 2009, Kaplan announced that he was stepping down as game director for WoW to switch his role at Blizzard to a new, unannounced MMO, which later was revealed as Titan.
 Kaplan opted to join the new project, hoping to create a similar success to what WoW had been, as well as having concerns how long WoWs popularity would remain.
-Titan was considered an ambitious project, designed as a class-based first-person shooter, but had a prolonged and struggling development period along with gameplay that Kaplan called "very cluttered and confused".
+Titan was considered an ambitious project, designed as a extremely personalized MMO that features various mechanics from many different genres, but had a prolonged and struggling development period along with gameplay that Kaplan called "very cluttered and confused".
 Titans cancellation was officially announced in September 2014.

 Creation of Overwatch

 However, prior to Titans official cancellation, the game's development had been stopped in early 2013 at Blizzard.
 All but 40 members of the Titan team were reassigned to other projects, with the remaining people, including Kaplan and Metzen, tasked by management to come up with a new intellectual property within a few weeks, or otherwise they would also be reassigned.
 Kaplan and Metzen led this team to take some of the gameplay and creative elements of Titan and created a team-based shooter, which became Overwatch.
 With the project approved by Blizzard, Kaplan became the game's lead director with Metzen serving as creative director.
 Overwatch became extremely successful for Blizzard, earning more than $1 billion in revenue within its first year, and having drawn more than 35 million players worldwide.
 Taking a cue from fellow Blizzard employee and lead director for Hearthstone, Ben Brode, Kaplan made himself the public face for Blizzard in promoting and interacting with fans of Overwatch; he regularly posted to the Overwatch online forums, and created several videos giving insight into Overwatchs development and future updates.

-In 2017, Kaplan was awarded with the Vanguard Award at the Fun & Serious Game Festival, which takes place in the Spanish city of Bilbao.
+In 2017, Kaplan was awarded with the Vanguard Award at the Fun & Serious Game Festival in Bilbao.

 Departure from Blizzard

 Blizzard announced on April 20, 2021 that Kaplan was leaving the company after 19 years, with Aaron Keller to take over Kaplan's role in the oversight of Overwatch.
+In a 2026 interview, Kaplan stated that his departure was from pressure put on his team in the wake of the downturn in the Overwatch League around 2020.
+Activision and Blizzard expected more from his plans for Overwatch 2 to make more features amenable for the League and to aggressively seek monetization options, giving little room to develop new features for the game.
+A Blizzard CFO told Kaplan that if Overwatch 2 failed to reach certain financial goals in 2021 and for some years beyond they would fire a thousand people and blame Kaplan for it.
+He opted to leave following that meeting.

 A tribute to Kaplan was planned to be included in Overwatch 2 by the name of a background storefront "Jephs Corner Pizza" in the New York City map.
 However, the reference was seemingly removed after Blizzard implemented a new policy against including references to real-world people in their games.